 6. Configure your Hypothesis assignment.

 Note: This process will change the privacy of the selected Google Drive file to “Anyone with the link can view,” creating a publicly-viewable URL for the document.
-However, the document URL will not be shared with anyone outside your course and cannot be easily discovered.
+Please see our page on sharing settings in Google Drive for more information.

 PDFs must have optically recognizable text in order to be annotatable in the Hypothesis app.
 If you can select text in the PDF, no further action is needed.
 If you can’t select text in the PDF, you’ll need to follow our instructions for how to OCR-optimize a PDF.